Xinglab/TEQUILA-seq/README.md

     -c <FDR threshold>                                  FDR threshold for calling transcript isoforms as tumor subtype-associated
                                                         (float between 0 and 1)

-    -d <delta_proportion threshold>                     threshold on the percentage difference between the mean transcript isoform proportion across cell lines of a given subtype and the mean transcript isoform proportion over all other cell lines
+    -d <delta_proportion threshold>                     threshold on the difference (in %) between the mean transcript isoform proportion across cell lines of a given subtype and the mean transcript isoform proportion over all other cell lines
                                                         (float between 0 and 100)

-    -o /path/to/output/file                             path to tsv file generated by script summarizing all transcript isoforms prioritized as being tumor subtype-associated
+    -o /path/to/output/file                             path to output tsv file summarizing all transcript isoforms prioritized as being tumor subtype-associated
 ```